-Grab Finish Your Node App book and write programs that do what you intended
+Grab Finish Your Node App book and write programs that work as you intended

 The key to writing working programs is to understand how Node executes your calls.
 The internals of Node are predictable when you zoom out from the level of individual statements and for-loops.
 When you look at the system that takes over when you return from a top-level function you’ll start to understand how Node works.

 When you understand what takes place behind the scenes, you're able to get the right mental model how to write Node programs.
+You'll be able to write programs that work as intended.
 And that is exactly what you’ll learn in this book.
-You’ll learn

 - the role of a node programmer that is to start operations, register functions and let control back